binojmadhuranga/tensorflow-practice/README.md

 ## Notebooks

 Use the provided `Untitled.ipynb` (or create new notebooks) to run experiments inside this environment.
+The current notebook walks through:

+1. Printing the active interpreter path (`Cell 1`).
+2. Printing the TensorFlow version (`Cell 2`).
+3. Querying the available GPU by calling `tf.test.gpu_device_name()` (`Cell 3`).
+4. Importing `numpy`/`time`, building a 5k x 5k random NumPy array, and benchmarking 10 repeated `np.matmul` multiplications (`Cells 4-8`).
+5. Building a similarly sized TensorFlow tensor and benchmarking 10 repeated `tf.matmul` calls (`Cells 9-10`).

+> **Tip:** In the final benchmark loop, ensure you multiply `tf_array` rather than the NumPy array so the test actually runs on TensorFlow tensors.

+The large matrices consume a few hundred MB of RAM; adjust the shape if you hit memory pressure.

 ## Housekeeping